codecapsules-io/incident-response-plan/playbooks/playbook-defacement.md

 #### Risk Avoidance

-`TODO: Communicate with other employees to ensure that everyone understands and contributes to the following steps, where applicable`

 1. Use as few plug-ins as necessary.
 Hackers target websites that are vulnerable and have many sources of entry.
 You can limit these sources of entry by only using what you need and removing any unused or old plug ins and software.
 It is also important to update these as soon as possible.
 2. Closely monitor and mandate access to administrative content.
 Only allow individuals access to what they need access to.
 This will reduce the chance of human error leading to cyber attacks.
 There are more DIY methods of prevention mentioned in [this article](https://cirt.gy/index.php/node/116) (steps 6-12) and in resource #4 at the end of this playbook.
 3. Regularly check for malware on your site by scanning the source code.
 Look for scripts, iframes, or URLs that look unfamiliar and make sure to also scan URLs that do look familiar.